StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/run-responders-on-an-alert.md

 This topic provides step-by-step instructions for running [responders](../../../administration/cortex/about-cortex.md) on an [alert](about-alerts.md) and reviewing responder reports in TheHive.

-Responders execute response actions on cases, alerts, observables, tasks, and task logs.
+Responders execute actions on cases, alerts, observables, tasks, and task logs.

 Run a responder on an alert to take actions such as closing an external ticket or executing a predefined response within TheHive.